Pinocchio 3000

-Pinocchio 3000 (or P3K – Pinocchio 3000) is a 2003 animated science fantasy film directed by Daniel Robichaud and distributed by Christal Films.
-A Canadian-French-Spanish co-production, the film is a futuristic science fiction interpretation of the classic 1883 novel The Adventures of Pinocchio by Carlo Collodi, with Pinocchio (voiced by Sonja Ball) being a robot brought to life by tapping into a city's power surge, rather than a puppet animated by magic.
+Pinocchio 3000 (or P3K – Pinocchio 3000) is a 2004 animated science fantasy film directed by Daniel Robichaud and distributed by Christal Films.
+A Spanish-French-Canadian co-production, the film is a futuristic science fiction interpretation of the classic 1883 novel The Adventures of Pinocchio by Carlo Collodi, with Pinocchio (voiced by Sonja Ball) being a robot brought to life by tapping into a city's power surge, rather than a puppet animated by magic.

 The film centers on the basic story of Pinocchio attempting to fit into living with humans in the town of Scamboville, a futuristic city constantly under development under the reign of its namesake, Mayor Scamboli.

 Plot

 Geppetto, an old inventor, creates Pinocchio, a robot, as his son.
 Meanwhile, evil mayor Scamboli is building the technological city "Scamboville" to get rid of nature.
 He also hates all children, except for his beloved daughter, Marlene.
 When Marlene expresses concerns to Scamboli about there being no space for children to have fun, he sets out to make a kids-only theme park called "Scamboland".

 That night, Geppetto and Spencer the Penguin prepare to make Pinocchio come to life.
 Unfortunately, Scamboli has seized control of the city mains to light up his theme park for the Grand Opening, so Geppetto has no choice but to steal his electricity.
 Suddenly, Scamboland has a power outage and the children leave.
 After Pinocchio comes to life, much to his family's delight, Cyberina the fairy appears.
 She decides to grant Geppetto's wish to turn Pinocchio into a real boy if he learns about right and wrong.

 The next morning, Pinocchio walks his way to school with Spencer and meets Zach, Cynthia and Marlene.
 Marlene challenges Pinocchio to an Imagination game, hosted by Cyberina.
 Marlene wins, but Pinocchio, believing that he played better, snatches the medal from her.
 While running away, he comes across Scamboli's robotic henchmen, Cabby and Rodo, who take him to see Scamboli.
-In the ensuing conversation, Pinocchio says, "Life would be great if kids were more like us", sparking an idea in Scamboli's diabolical brain.
+In the ensuing conversation, Pinocchio says, "Life would be great if kids were more like us", sparking an idea from Scamboli.

 In the true opening of Scamboland, he makes Pinocchio into an attraction.
 When Geppetto gets word of this, he tries to convince him to come home.
 While Pinocchio performs at a concert, Scamboli kidnaps Geppetto.
 Afterward, all the children board a roller coaster ride called "A Whale of a Change", which transforms all of them into "Scambobots".
 Meanwhile, Pinocchio gives Marlene her medal back and befriends her, and they spend the night together at Marlene's private garden.